masterpjy8b/masterpjy8b/README.md

-# Welcome to My GitHub!

-👋 Hi, I'm Irfan Jamalzai — a passionate future full-stack developer from Afghanistan 🇦🇫
+# 👋 Hi, I'm Irfan Jamalzai

-🎯 I am determined to study Software Engineering at HSE Moscow and build powerful, world-class Islamic applications.
+🎯 Aspiring Software Engineer with a strong dedication to excellence, deep learning, and full-stack development.

+---

-## 📌 About Me
+## 👨‍🎓 About Me

-- 🎓 High school GPA: ~98%
-- 🌍 Planning to study in Russian at HSE
-- Mascow for long-term access to high-quality education
+I am a highly motivated student from Afghanistan with big ambitions to become more than just an ordinary software engineer.
+My mission is to create impactful Islamic applications for the world and contribute to global change through technology and faith.
+I am currently preparing to pursue my higher education in Russia, with a focus on long-term access to high-quality academic resources and practical experience.

+---

+## 🔥 My Goals

+- 🎓 Study Software Engineering in Russia (HSE University, Moscow)
+- 🚀 Become a top-tier Full-Stack Developer
+- 🧠 Learn Artificial Intelligence (AI) after mastering full-stack
+- 🌐 Launch a global Islamic education app
+- 💼 Start international freelancing and reinvest all earnings into my app

+---

+## 🧠 Currently Learning

-- 💻 Currently learning: Algorithms, Web Development (Full-Stack)
+- 💻 Web Development (HTML, CSS, JavaScript, React)
-- 💪 Committed to daily progress and long-term success

-## 💼 Upcoming Projects
-- Islamic Education App for the Muslim world 🌙📱
-- Web-based portfolio & personal blog
-- Open-source Islamic AI tools (future goal)

-## 📫 How to reach me:
+- ⚙️ Backend Skills (Node.js, Express)
+- 🐍 Python for logic and future AI use
+- 🗃️ Git and GitHub for collaboration and project management

+---

+## 🌍 Languages I Speak

+- Persian (Farsi)
+- Pashto
+- Arabic
+- English
+- Currently learning Russian 🇷🇺

+---

+## 📞 Contact Me

+- Telegram (not set yet): Ir4an81643
 - Email: irfanjamalzai00@gmail.com
-- Telegram (optional): []

-> ✨ I believe that effort, vision, and faith will take me to the top.
+---

+## 📌 Final Words

+I work harder than most people and have committed my life to a bigger cause.
+I’m not just learning code — I’m building a legacy.

+Let’s change the world together.